ElitePersonalFinance is here to help you.

 You can learn a lot about a company by checking what their online authority was in the past.
-Archive.org gives us a chance to do this — this tool lets you view archived versions of websites even many years after they get saved.
+Archive.org gives us a chance to do this — this tool lets you view archived versions of websites even many years after being saved.
 Therefore, even if a company appeared on the Web in 2003, we can see how they have progressed over time.
-This is particularly important for filtering out the businesses that try to re-invent themselves all the time.
+This is particularly important for filtering out the businesses that try to reinvent themselves all the time.

-We can dig even further by investigating the domain behind the website — many tiny details can be found through the domain’s Whois information page.
-We take these pieces of data as connecting dots to see and make the big picture — to show the business is transparent, if it is.
+We can dig even further by investigating the website’s domain — many tiny details can be found through the domain’s Whois information page.
+We take these data pieces as connecting dots to see and make the big picture — to show the business is transparent.

-If you ‘feel’ that you can trust the company, chances are that they have other reputable entities.
-It is also possible that they have other products or platforms that have turned into scams in recent years.
-This is especially common in the online money-making sites, where things can go from ‘great to worse’ in seconds.
+If you ‘feel’ that you can trust the company, the chances are that they have other reputable entities.
+It is also possible to have other products or platforms that have turned into scams in recent years.
+This is especially common in online money-making sites, where things can go from ‘great to worse’ in seconds.
 We can use their corporate site, check their backlinks, run through sites like Wikipedia, TechCrunch, etc., and see how all the dots connect behind the scenes.

 Once we find a scam, we will loudly label it as such.
-If it is a product or site that we are receiving a financial compensation from, we will drop affiliation with them immediately and publish a warning to our users.
-We believe that things need to be truly transparent — if any of our authors knows information that could make you safer or wealthier, we have a responsibility to share that information with you.
+If it is a product or site that we are receiving financial compensation from, we will drop affiliation with them immediately and publish a warning to our users.
+We believe that things need to be truly transparent.
+If any of our authors know information that could make you safer or wealthier, we have a responsibility to share that information with you.

 We want you to feel entitled to the truth.
 We are natural truth-seekers!